investingsnippets/investingsnippets.github.io/content/posts/modern-portfolio-theory.md

 > Economist Harry Markowitz introduced MPT in a 1952 essay, for which he was later awarded a Nobel Memorial Prize in Economic Sciences; see [Markowitz model](https://en.wikipedia.org/wiki/Markowitz_model).

-The "two asset" Efficient Frontier we built in the previous post was done through carefully picking the asset weights and printing the mean-variance graph.
+The "two asset" Portfolio Frontier we built in the previous post was done through carefully picking the asset weights and printing the mean-variance graph.
 Then, we were able to find on the graph which pair of weights was responsible for the minimum volatility portfolio.

+We can construct portfolios that have the same variance but different returns.
+A mean-variance investor would, of course, prefer the portfolio with the highest return.
+Then, we can see that out of the whole frontier line we are mostly interested for the upper part and disregard any portfolios below.
+This part of the frontier is called Efficient Frontier since it really represents the most efficient portfolios.

-We will do the same today but instead of using the Efficient Frontier for that, we will use some optimizers provided by `numpy`.
+Next, we will use optimizers provided by `numpy` and find the `Global Minimum Variance (GMV)` portfolio.

 ## Data Collection